 - home to one of London's original "American Bars"

 - quiet location

-- traditional style is not to all tastes
+- traditional style of majority of the rooms may not be to all tastes

 - perks in the more expensive rooms could be more generous (free airport transfer, but one-way only

 - free clothes pressing, but only one item per day)

 - some rooms can feel small